DigitalHub/generationaerospace/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 Go to the plugin settings and check the `Do not get image size` option.
 This happens on some edge cases we haven't yet been able to identify.
-Update: Probably fixed on 2.1.4.5
+Update: Probably fixed for some users on 2.1.4.5 and completely on 2.2 (pending confirmation)

 = Yoast SEO shows up a big nasty warning if both plugins are active.
 Is the world in danger if I keep both plugins active? =